valenvwi/MultiverseChat/README.md

 # MultiverseChat

 MultiverseChat is a web application I've created to assist individuals in discovering language exchange partners and study buddies.
-It represents the initial version of the application, featuring a Python Django backend, a React TypeScript frontend, and predominantly styled using Material-UI (MUI).
+It represents the initial version of the application, featuring a Python Django backend, a React TypeScript frontend, and SQLite3 as database.

 ## Key Features
 - User Registration